-Gender equality is a view which means no one should be discriminated on the grounds of their gender, everyone should receive equal treatment.
-It is one of the objectives of united nations universal declaration of human rights.
-Its aiming to create equality in law as well as social situations such as securing equal pay for equal work.
-Gender equality is also termed as sex equality, gender egalitarianism.
+Gender equality is a view that means no one should be discriminated against on the grounds of their gender, everyone should receive equal treatment.
+It is one of the objectives of the united nations universal declaration of human rights.
+It aims to create equality in law as well as social situations such as securing equal pay for equal work.
+Gender equality is also termed as equality, gender egalitarianism.
 Gender equality is achieved when both men and women enjoy the same rights in all sectors such as law, society, economic participation, and decision-making.
-When the need of men and women are equally valued and favored.
+When the need for men and women are equally valued and favored.

 Now the question raised, how do we measure gender equality?
-Gender equality can be measured on the basis of men and women roles and their presentation in different sectors of an entire country.
-Today most of the countries uphold gender equality in their constitution and law making activities but on the other side there are many similar countries that uphold the laws that prevent women from being treated as equals.
+Gender equality can be measured on the basis of men's and women's roles and their presentation in different sectors of an entire country.
+Today most of the countries uphold gender equality in their constitution and law-making activities but on the other side, there are many similar countries that uphold the laws that prevent women from being treated as equals.
 Here I’ll let you know about the laws of some countries that stand in a way of gender equality:

 “According to the Civil Code of Japan, a man is free to marry once he turns 18, but a girl can marry once she turns 16.”

 In DRC, a law state that a husband is the head of the household, and the wife should obey her husband.